 Mike Byrne considers himself primarily a marine artist, painting mainly in Acrylic.
 However, he is versatile and has explored other subjects and other medium such as watercolor, pastel and pen & ink stipple.
 Over the years photography has become another strong interest.
 He continues to try new things has recently began creating abstract works on both canvas and tile.

-Born September 29, 1940, at Detroit, Michigan, Mike Byrne has lived in Royal Oak most of his life.
-His first real introduction to art was at Shrine High School where he won awards in woodcarving.
+Born September 29, 1940, in Detroit, Michigan, Mike Byrne has lived in Royal Oak most of his life.
+His first real introduction to art was at Shrine High School, where he won awards in woodcarving.

 Mike is a member of the Royal Oak Arts Council, the South Oakland Art Association, the Detroit Marine Historic Society, the Great Lakes Lighthouse Keepers Association, the National Maritime Historic Society, and the American Society of Marine Artists.